February 05, 2015

 fdisk -l again should show your new partition scheme.
 If it doesn’t look like you want or expected, repeat the cgdisk process to fix things.

-Now it's time to format the partitions.
+##Format the partitions Now it’s time to format the partitions.

 $ mkfs.ext2 /dev/sda6 $ mkfs.ext4 /dev/sda7 $ mkfs.ext4 /dev/sda8 $ mkfs.ext4 /dev/sda9